A Two-Stage Reactive Auction Framework for the Multi-Depot Rural Postman Problem with Dynamic Vehicle Failures

 \section{Results}

-This section describes the instances considered from the literature for the failure scenario creation, the experimentation performed on the proposed approach, and the results obtained from testing and comparing them with optimal offline solutions by solving the MILP formulation (Section \ref{sec:prob-for}) using the Gurobi optimizer.
+This section describes the benchmark instances adapted from the literature for failure scenario creation, details the experimental design used to evaluate the proposed reactive framework, and presents a comparative analysis of its performance against the reactive simulated annealing metaheuristic described in Section \ref{sec:benchmark_sa}.